 What Is Faith?

-Our issue is acknowledged in the second portion of this definition: “God is unseen[1].”
-We are also unable to view heaven.
-We do not see eternal life, which begins with our salvation here on earth, but our faith in God assures us of these things.
+The second portion of this definition is also significant: “God is unseen[1].”
+We are unable to see heaven for ourselves.
+We do not know what eternal life looks like in its physicality, which begins with our salvation here on earth, but our faith in God assures us of these things.
 Again, we rely on the unquestionable integrity of God’s character rather than on empirical, scientific evidence.

 God’s inability to lie is one of the things the Bible teaches us about Him.
 He has unblemished honesty; therefore, we can believe Him when He says something is accurate about the Bible because of who God is.
 The Bible has many obscure passages, but Christians accept them because they believe in a reliable God.

-Faith is boosted by spending more time in prayer and studying God’s Word, the Bible.
+Faith can be strengthened by spending more time in prayer and studying God’s Word, the Bible.
 In everything, Paul advised the Philippians to “pray and petition, with thanksgiving, letting your requests be made known to God; and the peace of God, which transcends all understanding, will guard your hearts and minds through Christ Jesus” (Philippians 4:6–7).

 The believers in the Church of God in Philippi accepted and followed God’s Word.
 Their faith (confidence and trust) grew as they listened to and followed Paul’s advice to give their worries to God in believing prayer.